 Craig and his wife Debbie are the parents of three daughters.
-Craig is also a new grandfather who delights in his 4 grandchildren.
+Craig delights in his 5 grandchildren.
 Craig and Debbie serve as mentors in the 2:1 Premarital program at Buckhead Church in Atlanta, mentoring engaged couples in preparation for strong, lasting, God centered marriages.
 Craig’s hobbies include sports, working out and reading.

 - Craig has represented commercial borrowers in loan transactions in excess of $150 Million

 - Craig has extensive merger and acquisition experience and has represented both buyers and sellers in transactions up to $250 Million